-If you already have prior DUI conviction(s) on your record, you may be interested to know what kinds of penalties await you if you get caught drinking and driving again.
+If you already have a prior DUI conviction(s) on your record, you may be interested to know what kinds of penalties await you if you get caught drinking and driving again.
 Generally, states view repeat DUI offenders in a very unfavorable light, which is reflected in the elevated penalties for repeat DUIs.

 Repeat DUI penalties

 The penalties for having multiple prior DUI convictions can quickly become steep with each subsequent DUI conviction.
-Additionally, whereas initial DUIs are usually counted as misdemeanors if no one was hurt and there was no damage, many states starting charging DUIs as felonies starting at the fourth or fifth conviction.
+Additionally, whereas initial DUIs are usually counted as misdemeanors if no one was hurt and there was no damage, many states start charging DUIs as felonies starting at the fourth or fifth conviction.
 Penalties can vary quite a bit from state to state, but here are some examples of penalties for repeat DUIs:

 - Jail: Ranges from two to three months up to a year for second/third DUIs.
-Can jump to a six month minimum for fourth DUIs and after.
+Can jump to a six-month minimum for fourth DUIs and after.

-- Fines: $500-1000 for second/third DUIs, and $1000-$5000 for subsequent charges or even higher.
+- Fines: $500-$1,000 for second/third DUIs, and $1,000-$5,000 for subsequent charges or even higher.

-- Vehicle confiscation for a period of time
+- Vehicle confiscation

 If an offender racks up enough multiple DUI convictions, they can start to face serious jail or even prison time because the court categorizes them as a danger to the public.